fisherra/fisher_ankney/_posts/journal/2024-12-31-highlights-from-2024.md

 Early in the summer I caught my first brown drake hatch on Silver Creek, the number of flies in the air lived up to the hype, even if it was combat fishing for the first hour.
 Unfortunately I don’t have photo evidence of the few solid but not excessively big brown trout I caught that night, I was locked in fishing for the big one that never quiet panned out.

 Later in June I would throw salmon flies from a boat for the first time.
-In the process I broke two of my fly rods also for the first time.
-It was a great experience (not breaking the fly rods) mI anaged to land some respectable fish including a beautiful bull trout on the fourth of July.
+In the process I also broke two of my fly rods for the first time.
+I managed to land some respectable fish including a beautiful bull trout on the fourth of July.

 ![]({{ site.baseurl }}/images/2024_recap/bulltrout.png)